virot/powershellYK/Docs/Commands/powershellYK.md

 Block out PIN or PUK codes

 ### [Build-YubiKeyPIVCertificateSigningRequest](Build-YubiKeyPIVCertificateSigningRequest.md)
-Creates a CSR for a slot in the YubiKey
+Creates a CSR for a slot in the YubiKey.

 ### [Build-YubikeyPIVSignCertificate](Build-YubikeyPIVSignCertificate.md)
-Sign a certificate request with a YubiKey
+Sign a certificate request with a YubiKey.

 ### [Confirm-YubikeyAttestion](Confirm-YubikeyAttestion.md)
-Confirm YubiKey Attestion
+Confirm YubiKey Attestion.

 ### [Connect-Yubikey](Connect-Yubikey.md)
-Connect the module to the YubiKey
+Connect the module to the YubiKey.

 ### [Connect-YubikeyFIDO2](Connect-YubikeyFIDO2.md)
-Connect to the FIDO2 session
+Connect to the FIDO2 session.

 ### [Connect-YubikeyOATH](Connect-YubikeyOATH.md)
 Connect to the OATH part of the connected YubiKey.